meta-company/makex/documents/source/checksums.md

 The attribute in which the hash and fingerprint is stored is named `user.checksum.{type}`; where `{type}` is one of `sha256` or `md5`.

-If a filesystem without extended attribute support is detected, Makex will fall back to storing hashes in a database.
+If a filesystem without extended attribute support is detected, Makex will fall back to storing hashes in a local database.

 ```{note}
 Currently, this detection will fail if the filesystem is read-only.